-Samsung Galaxy A50 is a beautiful mid-range smartphone which coupled with a vibrant 6.4 inches of large Super AMOLED display can instantly catch anyone’s attention.
+Samsung Galaxy A50 is a beautiful mid-range smartphone which coupled with a vibrant 6.4 inches large Super AMOLED display, can instantly catch anyone’s attention.

 The phone can deliver exceptional performance in both light and heavy usage without discharging too much battery.
-The device’s low-light camera result, on the other hand, can turn off photography lovers especially when there are better options like OPPO F11 Pro (Review) available in the market.
+The device’s low-light camera result, on the other hand, can turn off photography lovers, especially when there are better options like OPPO F11 Pro available in the market.

-If you can digest the average camera and sound quality and want a phone that can deliver in performance and battery department while keeping all of its good looks, then Galaxy A50 can really be among the mid-range phones that offer the best value for money.
+Suppose you can digest the average camera and sound quality and want a phone that can deliver in performance and battery department while keeping all of its good looks.
+In that case, Galaxy A50 can be among the mid-range phones that offer the best value for money.